 Studies by The National Library of Medicine have found that people with higher self-esteem find it easier to deal with setbacks and are more likely to achieve goals of self-improvement.
 Self-care can include regular exercise, which helps you stay physically and mentally fit, which can have a positive impact on your self esteem.

 Self-care protects your mental health

-Making changes to prioritise self-care can help to manage mental health issues and might even prevent them from getting worse.4
+Making changes to prioritise self-care can help to manage mental health issues and might even prevent them from getting worse.

 Of course, self-care is not a substitute for professional help, and you shouldn't feel you have to tackle your problems alone.
 If your mental health is suffering, you should always talk to someone.